casey/just/README.md

 # vim: set ft=make :
 ```

-Feel free to send me the commands necessary to get syntax hilighting working in your editor of choice so that I may include them here.
+Feel free to send me the commands necessary to get syntax highlighting working in your editor of choice so that I may include them here.

 ### justfile grammar